tbaggett/xfgloss/README.md

 	</tr>
 </table>

-## 3. Existing Renderers Should Call the Base Class Versions of Overridden Methods
+## 3. Existing Renderers Should Always Call the Base Class Versions of Overridden Methods

 The XFGloss renderer classes require their overridden versions of OnElementChanged and OnElementPropertyChanged methods to be called, as well as other overridable properties on a per-control basis.
 Verify your renderers are calling the base class implementations of any overridden methods if the XFGloss properties aren't being applied to your XF controls.